 Most people with multifocal lenses find these phenomena only mild and get used to them.
-However, there is a small group of patients who do not adapt well or are very bothered by the side effects that may occur.
+However, there is a small group of patients who do not adapt well or are very bothered by these possible side effects.

-Another consequence of the multifocal implants might be a slightly less perfect image quality.
-This is due to the lens splitting light from different distances on the retina.
+Another consequence of multifocal implants might be a slightly less perfect image quality.
+This is due to the lens splitting light from different distances.
 Patients may have a small degree of compromise on image sharpness in order to have significantly better closer range vision without requiring glasses.